enricopesce/enricopesce.it/content/posts/0009/index.en.md

 ---
-title: Data Backup on OCI with Kopia.io
+title: How to Backup Your Data in 10 Minutes with Kopia and OCI
 date: 2024-02-06T13:00:00+01:00
 draft: false
 tags: